 The size of the Member State may have a bearing on the effectiveness of specific communication methods on the part of the DPA with SME representatives, e.g. conferences may constitute a genuine two-way exchange.

-SME representatives were occasionally mentioned by DPAs but perhaps not as much as would have been anticipated from the SME association interviews.
+SME association representatives were occasionally mentioned by DPAs but not as much as would have been anticipated from the SME association interviews.
 This is based on the conclusion that SME associations appear to be able to capture the attention of SMEs in a way that is difficult for non-sector specific or non-business specific organisations.

-Many DPAs were engaged with EC supported projects targeting SMEs either specifically or broadly, suggesting that in some cases EC funding might be relied on as a prerequisite for undertaking specific awareness raising or needs identification programs with SMEs.
+Many DPAs were engaged or plan of getting engaged in EC supported projects targeting SMEs either specifically or broadly, suggesting that in some cases EC funding might be relied on as a prerequisite for undertaking specific awareness raising or needs identification programs with SMEs.

-It may be helpful if national legislation aimed at SMEs directs the SME to engage with the DPA resources.
+It may be helpful if national legislation aimed at SMEs directs them to the DPA resources.

-Concerning identified needs, the research found that:
+Concerning identified SME needs, the research found that:

 The needs identified by DPAs are likely to pertain overwhelmingly to SMEs with at least a basic awareness of the GDPR.
 This is based on DPAs gaining most knowledge about substantive needs from personal interaction with SMEs and the fact that unaware SMEs are unlikely to approach a DPA advice line or attend a DPA event.

-SMEs need assistance with the methodology of the GDPR.
+SMEs need assistance and guidance that would have a different methodology in comparison to general guidance documents on the GDPR.
+They need practical advice entailing a step-by-step approach.

 The difference between what the legal obligations within the GDPR require of SMEs (i.e. ongoing and proactive leadership) and the traditional approach taken to legal compliance by SMEs (i.e. relatively passive, one-off implementation actions as instructed) needs to be reconciled to facilitate appropriate GDPR implementation.
 SMEs therefore need some level on ongoing resource allocation for the GDPR.

 The lack of legal and technical expertise within SMEs to properly understand the GDPR may be unlikely to evolve in the event of additional budgetary resources becoming available because of competing priorities for SMEs, such as marketing activities.

-Although there was limited formal categorisation identified by DPAs between the communications from SMEs and those from larger business, this was not identified as a problem.
+Although there was limited formal categorisation identified by DPAs between the communications from SMEs and those from larger businesses, this was not identified as a problem.
 The substantive needs of SMEs vis-à-vis larger business were confidently and consistently expressed as having little difference.
 The core difference concerns capacity and the reality that larger business can absorb professional costs in this area, whether external or internal.

 There was no obvious hierarchy of substantive needs with which SMEs approach DPAs.
 However, the project was able to group the needs mentioned by amount of references.
-The top four concerns DPAs expressed awareness of included: whether the SME should appoint a DPO; what information the SME should provide to data subjects; on what legal basis can the SME process data, especially concerning ‘consent’; and whether a record/register of processing activities is needed.
+The top four concerns DPAs expressed awareness of included: whether the SME should appoint a DPO; what information the SME should provide to data subjects; clarification on what legal basis can the SME process personal data, especially concerning ‘consent’; and whether a record/register of processing activities is needed.

 7. DPA provision of resources for SMEs